dustivndr/dustivndr/README.md

                 I'm currently learning IT at <a href="https://istts.ac.id/" target="_blank">iSTTS</a>.
             </p>
             <p>
-                Currently working on a small project in C++.
+                Currently working on a small C++ project.
 You can see it in the pinned repositories.
             </p>
         </td>
     </tr>